jwortmann/quick-view/README.md

 ## Installation

 The package can be installed via Sublime Text's package manager [Package Control](https://packagecontrol.io/installation).
-From the command palette select `Package Control: Install Package` and search for *QuickView*.
+From the command palette select *Package Control: Install Package* and search for *QuickView*.

+## Features

+Hover over an image link or CSS color in a supported syntax to show a preview popup.
+Image previews are possible for the following file formats:
+* PNG
+* JPEG
+* GIF
+* BMP
+* SVG (requires an installed image converter and must be activated in the package settings)

+Image and color previews can be disabled separately in the package settings.

 ## Preview